foxdonut/meiosis-examples/examples/tutorial/lessons/12-func-update-mithril.md

 [Table of Contents](toc.html)

-## 12 - Function Update 1
+## 12 - Function Update

 In the previous lesson, [11 - Components](11-components-mithril.html),

 Here is the example:

-@flems mithril/12-func-update-1.js,app.html mithril,mithril-stream 800
+@flems mithril/12-func-update.js,app.html mithril,mithril-stream 800

 ### Exercise

-When you are ready, continue on to [13 - Function Update 2](13-func-update-2-mithril.html).
+When you are ready, continue on to [13 - Object Function Update](13-obj-func-update-mithril.html).

 [Table of Contents](toc.html)